-What we have here is a cross between a Shar-Pei and a Beagle, and when you look at the two breed independently, then you see that they do go together well.
+What we have here is a cross between a Shar-Pei and a Beagle, and when you look at the two breeds independently, then you see that they do go together well.

 Of course, people have generally never heard of this hybrid breed even though the two parent breeds are pretty well-known.

-That then means you have gaps in your knowledge of the breed which, in turn, is going to impact upon the way in which you care for them.
+That then means you have gaps in your knowledge of the breed which, in turn, is going to impact upon how you care for them.

 Thankfully, that is where our complete guide is going to come in.